jiv222/dotfiles/README.md

 installing it on my Void system ended up with a huge error relating to being unable to mount a btrfs subvolume, I got myself a fresh install of void-musl on ext4 and began tweaking.
 For such new software, I've been really impressed, and can now install most core packages I need with XBPS, utilize the dead simple and fast runit system, and the benefits of musl, while having arch and pacman at my immediate disposal to install the things I simply couldn't on a normal Void system.
-Unlike Qubes, the integration between OS's, or strata as they are called in Bedrock, is seamless, almost equally as light on system resources, and so much more convenient.
+Unlike Qubes, the integration between OS's (or "strata" as they are called in Bedrock) is seamless, almost equally as light on system resources, and so much more convenient.
 Yes, the security isn't even close to QubesOS's model, it's a trade-off I, currently, am more than happy to make.
 I understand bedrock might not be a great fit for every user, but for myself, it's as close to perfect as I think I'll ever get, so I figured I'd explain a little of my reasoning as to why I think so, and maybe display some of its strengths for other users who are curious.